 No-pet clauses in social accommodation also has a deeply cruel impact on the homeless, with many relying on the support and companionship provided by their dog whilst living on the street.
 It has been estimated that over three quarters of the largest local authorities in London do not allow all their tenants to keep a dog2.
 If a homeless person turns down an offer of accommodation due to a property’s no-pet clause, they are subsequently told that they are intentionally making themselves homeless and then refused further housing assistance.
 This also raises concerns regarding the affect that no-pet clauses and cruel separation policies can have on mental health.

-Whilst we understand that landlords may have concerns relating to property damage, we believe that training can be an important solution: we encourage dog owners to be responsible and train their dogs, including through programs such as the Kennel Club Good Citizen Dog Scheme.
+Whilst we understand that landlords may have concerns relating to property damage, we believe that training can be an important solution: we encourage dog owners to be responsible and train their dogs, including through programs such as the Kennel Club Good Citizen Dog Training scheme.

 Depending on the local authority, animal breeding is currently not allowed in rented social accommodation.
-However the Bill could allow breeders to continue breeding pets in rented accommodation which would help to fulfil current high levels of domestic demand, which in turn would address other demand-related issues such as puppy smuggling and illegal importation.
+The proposed Dogs and Domestic Animals (Accommodation and Protection) Bill could allow breeders to continue breeding pets in rented accommodation which would help to fulfil current high levels of domestic demand, which in turn would address other demand-related issues such as puppy smuggling and illegal importation.

 If there is an issue you feel strongly about, write a letter to your parliamentary representative lending your support to one of our many campaigns and letting them know how they can help.
 Your emails and letters don't need to be long, in fact, the shorter the better as politicians are very busy.
 By doing this you will be playing your part in keeping the welfare of dogs on the political agenda.